VladDubrovskis/energy-usage/NOTES.md

 - Could also validate payload and return 400 if invalid
 - Specifically went with supertest as wanted to test the behaviour and not the implementation.
 If the application would be a lot mre resource heavy may have approached the testing in a different way.
 - Calculation for the estimate will be done based on idea that last 2 entries are from current and previous month.
 In real application probably would validate that before estimation
 - Also would probably make the current request date play some role in decision making, or make it a parameter
+- In daily usage calculation decided to round up, which I think makes sense.
+- Updated the rounding up to be on thw whole estimate rather than on daily bases - as that would be bad to customer and probably not ethical, so against the main points of Bulb